MTechWare/MTechWare/README.md

 - 🎓 Always learning and exploring new tech.
 - 🚀 Passionate about automation and efficiency.
-- 🎮 Gamer and creative coder in my free time.
+- 🎮 Gamer and coder in my free time.
 - 🤝 Open to collaboration and tech discussions.

 ---